zertrin/clikraken/README.md

 source ~/.venv/clikraken/bin/activate
 ```

+(When you are done using clikraken, you can deactivate the virtualenv with `deactivate`.)

 This command line client works by calling subcommands with their respective options and arguments

 Get help to see the available subcommands: